US acts to end drunken driving on Okinawa

 “Many people tend to take what we call ‘hangover driving’ lightly,” said Mitsuru Araki, a spokesman for the Okinawa prefectural police’s traffic planning section.
 “Alcohol is not out of your system just because you have been asleep a while.”

-Living on Okinawa means being under a microscope for U.S. servicemembers.
+The impact Living on Okinawa means being under a microscope for U.S. servicemembers.

 “The United States Marine Corps, being in Okinawa, we’re ambassadors,” said Marine Col. David Jones, deputy commander of Marine Corps Installations Pacific.
 “Any incident that happens with the U.S. military becomes a distraction to your positive influence within that community itself and the Marine Corps is very sensitive to that.”